About Me

 Academic Journey

-I'm currently a Ph.D. student in the Applied Mathematics, Statistics & Scientific Computation (AMSC) program at the University of Maryland, College Park.
-My passion lies at the intersection of computer science, meteorology, and mathematics—fields that might seem distinct, but their synergy drives my research and academic curiosity.
+I'm a graduate student in the Applied Mathematics, Statistics & Scientific Computation (AMSC) program at the University of Maryland, College Park.
+My background sits at the intersection of computer science, meteorology, and applied mathematics, but I am also interested in roles where I can use that mix to solve data-intensive and engineering-focused problems.

 Current Research